nevendyulgerov/documents/ammo.md

 `Note:` Most ammo methods concerned with DOM manipulations expose a second optional argument 'context' (DOM node), which can be used to optimize your DOM queries.

 Let's consider another, more advanced, example.
-For instance, you may want to filter some list items, then iterate them `over time` and for each iterated item you may want to modify its style and attributes:
+For instance, you may want to filter some list items, modify the style and attributes of each item and then iterate all items `over time` and for each iterated item.
+Finally notify, when the `over time` iteration completes.

 ```javascript
 ammo.selectAll('li', list)